joshbegley/nyt-latest/previous.md

 `Energy Secretary Chris Wright said he sees a “pathway” to a deal that would allow the kingdom to develop a commercial nuclear power industry and potentially enrich uranium.`\
 https://nytimes.com/2025/04/13/world/middleeast/saudi-arabia-nuclear-talks-trump.html

-**Pennsylvania Governor’s Residence Targeted in Arson**\
+**Shapiro and Family Evacuated From Pennsylvania Governor’s Home After Arson Attack**\
-`The governor, Josh Shapiro, said the State Police banged on the door early on Sunday to wake him and his family after an arsonist set fire to the governor’s residence in Harrisburg.`\
+`The governor said the State Police banged on the door early on Sunday to wake him and his family after an arsonist set fire to the governor’s residence in Harrisburg.`\
 https://nytimes.com/2025/04/13/us/politics/josh-shapiro-arson-attack-pennsylvania.html

 **The Briefing: Chelsea 2 Ipswich 2 - Madueke shines but Maresca's side drop vital points**\